-- Surface and deep waters are not well-mixed, however they do mix gradually over longer timescales. - A major ocean circulation system called the thermohaline circulation plunges cool surface waters into the deep ocean, mostly in the North Atlantic and around Antarctica.
+Surface and deep waters are not well-mixed, however they do mix gradually over longer timescales.
+A major ocean circulation system called the thermohaline circulation (Global Ocean Conveyor Circulation) plunges cool surface waters into the deep ocean, mostly in the North Atlantic and around Antarctica.
 The thermohaline circulation eventually raises some of the deep ocean water to the surface; mostly in the Pacific but also in the Indian Ocean.
+This activity demonstrates the thermohaline circulation throughout the world's oceans and the relative density differences between cold and warm ocean water.